 - Pour the wet mixture into the dry ingredients and stir to form a dough.
 Once the dough comes together, knead it for a few minutes to develop the gluten strands.
 Shape the dough into a log or desired shape, making sure it's compact and even in thickness.
 You can wrap the seitan in foil or cheesecloth if preferred.

 - In a large pot, bring water or vegetable broth to a boil.
-Add the seitan to the boiling liquid, reduce the heat to a simmer, and cover with a lid.
+Add the dough to the boiling liquid, reduce the heat to a simmer, and cover with a lid.
 Let the seitan simmer for about 1 hour, flipping it halfway through the cooking time.
 This helps the seitan cook evenly and absorb the flavors.